Camp Fire Lawsuit Information

 Camp Fire Lawsuit Against PG&E

-PG&E’s electrical equipment has been implicated in the Camp Fire, and mounting evidence suggests the utility company may be responsible for causing the blaze.
+According to state investigators, PG&E’s electrical equipment has been implicated as a cause of the Camp Fire at two separate ignition points.
 The Camp Fire lawsuit is based on the following allegations against PG&E:

 - On Tuesday November 6th, PG&E alerted customers that it may schedule a Public Safety Power Shutoff for November 8th across various Northern California counties, including Butte County.